Menu

 • Speaker: Dr. Thomas Tarenzi

-• Speaker Position: Former HPC-LEAP PhD fellow
+• Co-organisers: Former HPC-LEAP PhD fellow